wandyezj/Random/writings/thoughts/api_design.md

 The form of the API should represent it's function.
 Having the same structure represent the same concept is easier to understand and remember.

 Having the form of the API: names, types, functions, and parameters describe the behavior encapsulated makes it easier for developers to identify the correct API to use.

 ##### Constrain use

 The structure should constrain the use of the API to make correct usage of the API easy and wrong usage of the API hard.
 Similarly the intended use of the API should look correct and unintended use should look incorrect.

+See [The Little Manual of APi Design](#the-little-manual-of-api-design) principal of "hard to misuse".

 ### Documentation